THE REPORT CARD

 Is paying extra for on-site grading worth it?

-Usually not for the queue-skip alone.
-On a $300 card, waiting costs a typical flipper about $20 a month in missed deals, so the roughly $69 premium only pays if mail-in would have taken more than about three and a half months.
-It is clearly worth it when you plan to sell the slab at the show, or the card is hot and could cool off during a long wait.
+Rarely for the queue-skip alone.
+On a $300 card, waiting costs a typical flipper about $20 a month in missed deals, so the $150 Express premium needs mail-in to take roughly 8 months to pay off, and the $399 tier needs about 16.
+It is worth it when you plan to sell the slab at the show, or the card is valuable and hot enough that a long wait carries real price risk.

 How long is PSA mail-in grading taking right now?

-Regular is posted at 40 to 50 business days, but PSA is still working down a backlog of roughly 12 million cards as of July 1, 2026, so treat posted turnarounds as optimistic and price the wait into your decision.
+Regular is posted at 40 to 50 business days, but PSA's tracker showed the backlog rising to 12.4 million cards on July 28, 2026, its first increase of the cycle, so treat posted turnarounds as optimistic and price the wait into your decision.

 Sources